omarbeast/odin-recipes/README.md

-iwll try to make a recipes html page i will be doing so by using my html skills
+i will try to make a recipes html page i will be doing so by using my html skills